omitakahiro/Hawkes_TDB/sphinx/_build/html/_sources/index.rst.txt

 Sample code
 ^^^^^^^^^^^^^

-Here is a sample code to estimate the parameters from a test data.
+Here is a sample code to estimate the parameters from a test data. (take a few minutes)

 .. code-block:: python